Ending the Stigma of Mental Health

 In 2010, Bell started a new initiative called Bell Let’s Talk Day.
-The idea was that Bell would donate 5.
 At the time, not many people were talking about mental illness.
 But Bell Let's Talk Day has facilitated conversations that we weren't having before.
 To date, Bell has been able to donate $86,504,429.05 to mental health related charities.
 In equal importance to the money raised, according to Bell 4 out of 5 Canadians reported that they are more aware of mental illness since the initiative began!
 That is an amazing statistic and such an incredible change.

 This is important to me because when I was in elementary and high school, no one really talked about mental illness.
 And when they did talk about it, the people who were struggling would feel attacked by the school system and alienated.
 I personally never found the school system to be any help at all.
 I strongly disliked my school’s social worker to the point where I refused to talk to her when she asked to.
 They never helped.
 They would make me leave school to go get checked out at the hospital, not realizing that taking me out of school took away my purpose for getting up every morning.